NCSU-Libraries/ole-migrator-tools/README.md

 ## Future Development

 This project contains stubs, half-finished ideas, and other non-working code.
-Feedback and especially contributions are certainly welcome.
+Feedback and especially pull requests/contributions are certainly welcome.

 Licensing issues prevent us from providing working examples of an ILS migration.

-The HTTP persistor stub is intended to be used with the existing Docstore API, which reportedly has performance issues with large record sets, so this implmentation exists as a mere placeholder.
+The HTTP persistor stub was intended to be used with the existing Docstore API, which reportedly has performance issues with large record sets, so this implementation exists as a mere placeholder.

 The JDBC persistor contains parts that have been tested and found to work properly, but which were also much slower than the current "loader